Industrial Pressure Testing & Hydrostatic Testing Services

 ASME Hydrostatic Test Requirements

-Our ASME hydrostatic test services use ISO 17025 accredited, ISTA certified, ANAB accredited, CSA approved laboratories.
+Titan Research Group is a Canadian pressure testing company delivering industrial pressure testing for pipelines, pressure vessels, and high-pressure systems.
+Our pressure testing services cover hydrostatic, pneumatic, and burst/proof testing, using ISO 17025 accredited, ISTA certified, ANAB accredited, CSA approved laboratories.
 We are no strangers to highly customized as well as routine testing and test system development based on decades of engineering experience.

 We are no ordinary test laboratory service because we strive to work with our clients to maximize the desired test output cost-effectively, and in a timely manner.